What makes a good scientific abstract?

 7. A good abstract entails no (or few) abbreviations

-In general, you should keep the abbreviations you use in your abstract (and in your paper) to a minimum.
-Abbreviations are quite indigestible and put off readers who are not specialists in the subject.
+In general, you should keep the abbreviations in your abstract (and in your paper) to a minimum.
+Indeed, abbreviations are indigestible and put off readers who are not specialists in the subject.
 But there are some exceptions.

-In any case, check the journal guidelines before you finalize your abstracts.
+In any case, check the journal guidelines before you finalize your abstract.
 Many of them have instructions regarding abbreviations.

 8. A good abstract can reuse some of the article sentences

-Often, young researchers think they have to write original sentences in their abstracts and go to great lengths to rephrase ideas that they have already formulated in other sections of their paper.
+Young researchers often think they have to write original sentences in their abstracts and go to great lengths to rephrase ideas they have already formulated in other sections of their papers.
 I don’t think that it is necessary.
-I have never read a guideline that says the abstract must contain only novel sentences, and I know prominent researchers who copy and paste sentences of their article in the abstract.
-So, if it’s easier for you, I would say: Go for it!
+I have never read a guideline that says the abstract must contain only novel sentences, and I know prominent researchers who copy and paste sentences from their articles in the abstract.
+So, if it’s easier for you, go for it!

-Reusing sentences from your paper in your abstract is not plagiarism, and usually, no one notices unless you repeat the first sentence of the introduction (and I would advise against doing that).
+Reusing sentences from your paper in your abstract is not plagiarism.
+Usually, no one notices it unless you repeat the first sentence of the introduction (and I would advise against doing that).

 9. A good scientific abstract is well written